alexandersumer/Baobab/README.md

 Doing this will make changes to the Cloud Functions (if you did change the code)

-First you need to login (you must be a firebase admin, to request admin access email Alexander on z5114400@student.unsw.edu.au to request access, please provide your gmail)
+First you need to login (you must be a firebase admin)

 Make sure you are in the project root folder then go to the backend folder: